Dr. (Mrs.) ADEYOLANU O. D.

 - Testing and validating improved inorganic and organic fertilizer /biochar formulation to address current challenge of low soil productivity

 - Multiplication of identified inoculants for accelerated composting

 - Promotion of bio-fertilizers for crop growth among farmers

 - Testing in-situ soil and water conservation techniques;

 - Suitability of biochar in soil and water conservation

 The programme is focus on three major areas of Research and Service: Pedology/Soil Survey and Land Evaluation, Soil Fertility Studies and Soil and Water Conservation.

 - Soil information system for Nigeria

-- Integrated nutrient management and production systems
+- Integrated soil fertility management and production system

-- Urban Agriculture and dry season farming
+- Urban agriculture and dry season farming

 - Soil and water conservation strategies for sustainable agricultural production